nikitachicherindev/compose-video-player-pooling/README.md

 This is a demo, so some production concerns are intentionally not addressed:

 - No ViewModel / paging / lifecycle-aware UI state (kept local for clarity).
-- No prefetching strategy (e.g. warming a player before it becomes active).
+- Warmup is intentionally simple (single startup effect).
+It does not yet include scroll-aware predictive prefetching.
 - No “snap-to-page” behavior; active item selection is closest-to-center and may flicker at boundaries.
 - Error handling is minimal; a broken URL just results in a failed slot and retry on next loop.
-- One `PlayerSurface` per tile (fine for a demo; real feeds might optimize view reuse further).
+- `PlayerSurface` only instantiated for active/attached tiles; this reduces inactive surface overhead but does not implement advanced surface reuse strategies.
 - Audio renderer is disabled via track selector, but the audio renderer is still instantiated (for a truly minimal player, you’d customize the renderers factory).
 - The pool does not shrink while the screen is alive (by design to avoid churn).